This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Sometimes, it is impossible to determine if a woman will deliver prematurely until it happens.
 However, there are known risk factors, and if those can be avoided or addressed, a woman can decrease the risk that her baby will come early and be at a higher risk for cerebral palsy.

-At particular risk are women who have previously had preterm babies.
-Waiting 18 months for the subsequent pregnancy, quitting smoking, promptly treating infections and good control of other health conditions such as diabetes is extremely important.
+- At particular risk are women who have previously had preterm babies.
+Waiting 18 months for the subsequent pregnancy, quitting smoking, promptly treating infections, and good control of other health conditions such as diabetes are extremely important.

-For women who have less obvious risk factors, but also for those with no known risk factors, steps can be taken to reduce the risk of premature birth.
+- For women with less obvious risk factors and those with no known risk factors, steps can be taken to reduce the risk of premature birth.
 These include eating a healthy diet, keeping up with doctor appointments and checkups, avoiding stress, and avoiding smoking and drinking.

 Premature Birth and Medical Negligence

 Not all premature births are preventable.
 It is not always possible to know exactly what caused a baby to be born early.
-On the other hand, with everything we know about risk factors, doctors can monitor their patients for these risk factors and help them take reasonable preventive measures.
+On the other hand, doctors can monitor their patients for these risk factors and help them take reasonable preventive measures.

 For instance, if a woman previously had a premature baby, her doctor should monitor her very closely and check on the fetus’s development and health.